 The HIV epidemic continues to disproportionately affect gay and bisexual men, transgender women, youth, and communities of color.
 Meanwhile, bills seeking to criminalize HIV are based on misinformation rather than accurate science about the transmission of HIV.
-Ignoring modern medical knowledge, these laws carry harsh penalties such as 35-year prison terms and registration as a sex offender for behaviors now known to carry no risk of transmission.
-These bills create a strong disincentive for individuals to find out their HIV status, and disproportionately target LGBTQ people.
-In addition to criminalization bills we also monitor needle exchange, forced testing, and prevention via comprehensive sex ed bills in every state.
+These laws ignore modern medical knowledge, carrying harsh penalties such as 35-year prison terms and registration as a sex offender for behaviors now known to carry no risk of transmission.
+These bills create a strong disincentive for individuals to find out their HIV status and disproportionately target LGBTQ+ people.
+In addition to criminalization bills, we also monitor needle exchange, forced testing, and prevention via comprehensive sex ed bills in every state.

 We monitor and track important federal legislation, court cases, rule changes, and ballot measures when LGBTQ+ lives will be affected.
 Learn more about the moments we’re monitoring.